Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Results

 In Fig.~\ref{fig:pdf_multi}, we present the PDFs of the reconstructed density perturbation for the dual-input model, alongside two representative examples from single-input models.
 The predicted PDF of the dual-input model shows significantly better agreement with the target than those of the single-input models, indicating that our new network architecture with two different input sub-box more effectively extracts information about the initial density field from the final condition.
 Furthermore, the dual-input model mitigates the tendency of single-input models to excessively "pull back" density fluctuations.
 Quantitatively, the KL divergence of the dual-input model is 0.0027, approximately $80\%$ smaller than the value of 0.0164 obtained from the single-input model with $\lsub\sim152\hmpc$, as summarised in Table~\ref{tab:accuracy}.

 Figure~\ref{fig:tk_multi} presents the transfer function between the power spectra of the reconstructed and true initial density fields.
-On large scales ($k\lesssim0.2\ihmpc$), all three representative cases show transfer functions fluctuating within the range $0.9 \lesssim T(k) \lesssim 1.1$.
+On large scales ($k\lesssim0.2\ihmpc$), both single- and dual-input model exhibit transfer functions fluctuating within the range $0.9 \lesssim T(k) \lesssim 1.1$.
 On smaller scales ($0.2\ihmpc\lesssim k \lesssim0.5\ihmpc$), the dual-input model maintains a transfer function closer to unity than the single-input models, indicating improved retention of small-scale power in the reconstruction.
 Specifically, the transfer function averaged over the ranges $0.2\ihmpc< k <0.3\ihmpc$ and $0.3\ihmpc< k <0.4\ihmpc$ reaches 0.963 and 0.861, which are approximately $10\%$ and $20\%$ higher, respectively, than the corresponding values of 0.868 and 0.712 obtained from the single-input model, as summarised in Table~\ref{tab:accuracy}.

-Figure ~\ref{fig:rk_multi} shows the correlation coefficient between the power spectra of the reconstructed and true initial density fields.
-On large scales ($k\lesssim0.1\ihmpc$), the dual-input model yields slightly lower correlation coefficients than the single-input models.
-However, on smaller scales ($0.1\ihmpc\lesssim k $), the dual-input model consistently achieves higher correlation coefficients, suggesting better preservation of small-scale cross-correlations.
+Figure~\ref{fig:rk_multi} shows the correlation coefficient between the power spectra of the reconstructed and true initial density fields.
+On small scales ($0.1\ihmpc\lesssim k $), the dual-input model shows higher correlation coefficients, suggesting better preservation of small-scale cross-correlations.
 Quantitatively, the correlation coefficient averaged over the ranges $0.2\ihmpc< k <0.3\ihmpc$ and $0.3\ihmpc< k <0.4\ihmpc$ is 0.932 and 0.842, representing improvements of approximately $2\%$ and $11\%$ over the values of 0.911 and 0.756 from the single-input model, respectively, as listed in Table~\ref{tab:accuracy}.